Health Benefits and Side Effects of Pomegranate

 • Drinking its juice adds even more sugar, especially if it’s sweetened

-Tip: Eat in smaller portions or choose a fresh whole pomegranate.
+Advice: Eat in smaller portions or choose a fresh whole pomegranate.
 Always check the label if you buy packaged juice.

 6. May Cause Bloating